pivotal-cf/bookbinder/README.md

 [![Code Climate](https://codeclimate.com/github/pivotal-cf/docs-bookbinder.png)](https://codeclimate.com/github/pivotal-cf/bookbinder) [![Build Status](https://pubtools.ci.cf-app.com/pipelines/pubtools/jobs/bookbinder/badge)](https://pubtools.ci.cf-app.com/pipelines/pubtools/jobs/bookbinder)

+# IMPORTANT: This project is currently inactive, with no current plans to make any changes to the code.

 # Bookbinder

 **Note**: The Bookbinder gem is now named `bookbindery`, and this GitHub repository is no longer a supported gem source for the gem.
 To use the Bookbinder gem, include the following in your book's Gemfile: